drhelius/MicroHack/README.md

 * You successfully deployed the container image to the Container App
 * You can access the newly hosted web app
-* You can make changes to the web app and deploy them into the Container App
+* You can make changes to the web app and deploy them to the Container App

 ### Learning resources